-Report Question Included In Report Yes No Is the attack perspective of the engagement clearly defined (internal, external, or both)?
-Is the type of testing clearly defined (application layer, network layer, or both)?
+Report Question Included In Report No 3 - Is the type of testing clearly defined (application layer, network layer, or both)?
 Were there any constraints put on the testing (time, bandwidth limitations, etc.)?
 Methodology Is the methodology clearly stated?
 Does the methodology reflect industry best practices (OWASP, NIST, etc.)?
-Narrative Is there a clear discussion of the automated and manual testing that was performed?
+Narrative 1 Is there a clear discussion of the automated and manual testing that was performed?
 Is there clear documentation of any problems that were encountered during the testing (interference from active protection systems, target environment controls blocking or dropping packets, etc.)?
 Discovery Is there a section that documents all identified open network ports/services for the target scope and the originating perspective (external or internal exposure)?
 Results Is there a clear indication whether retesting is needed, and if so, what specific areas require retesting?
 Is there a summary listing of items that need remediation and retesting?
 Is there a detailed listing of items that need remediation and retesting?
 Did tester demonstrate attempts to exploit the identified vulnerability and clearly state the potential result/risk that each potential exploit may pose to the environment?
 (See Section 5.1.1 for risk-ranking discussion.)